Not many traders understand relative volume or how to use it in a trading strategy…

 Here’s the simple relative volume definition: relative volume is volume compared to average volume.

 When it comes to relative volume — or RVol — there are two schools of thought.
-One is much more complicated, so we’ll start with the basics.
+One is more complex, so we’ll start with the basics.

-Averages are built from several factors using a period of time — usually five days, 30 days, or 60 days.
+Averages are built from several factors using a period of time — usually 5, 30, or 60 days.
 In theory, you could use whatever period you like.

 Every move in the market happens because of supply and demand.
 Volume is the number of shares traded.
 Without volume, price doesn’t move much.

 Relative volume tells us how many shares have traded in relation to how many shares are usually traded.
-It can be a great indicator that unusual price action may be on the way.
+It can be a great indicator that unusual price action may be coming.

-Sure, there are low-volume breakouts that grind away.
-Those can be interesting to a position trader.
+Sure, some low-volume breakouts grind away.
+Those can be interesting to position traders.
 But as day traders, we like our stocks volatile.

 When you get unusual volume, you get unusual moves.
 Breakout traders and momentum traders look for big volume moves to inspire a trade.
-As a day trader, you want to be where the party is.
+As a day trader, you’re looking for the party.

 How to Calculate Relative Volume the Easy Way